 Do You Need to Rent a Car in Washington D.C.?

-While local public transport in DC is pretty reliable, if you feel anxious in crowds, are concerned with social distancing, hate walking, have young kids, prefer independence, or want to avoid the city’s hustle and bustle, you can always rent a car.
+While local public transport in DC is pretty reliable, you can always rent a car if you feel anxious in crowds, are concerned with social distancing, hate walking, have young kids, prefer independence, or want to avoid the city’s hustle and bustle.

-Especially if you’re traveling with children, renting a car is more convenient.
+Renting a car is more convenient, especially if you’re traveling with children.
 If you go online, you’ll find various rental car options in DC; some can be costly.
 Therefore, be wise in your decision-making and choose the right rental car deal.

-Renting a car with Rentalcars.com is particularly easy because you get to set the date, time, and desired location, and the driver can drop it off at your lodgings within a few minutes.
+Renting a car with Rentalcars.com is particularly easy because you set the date, time, and desired location, and the driver can drop the car off at your lodgings within a few minutes.

 See Related: Things to Do in Baltimore